whisthq/whist/main-webserver/db_migration/README.md

 5. The "diff" is reviewed and discussed by the team.
 If the schema changes are approved, your PR is accepted and merged.
 6. Upon merging your PR to `origin/dev`, GitHub Actions automatically executes the "diff" SQL commands on the "live" `dev` database, e.g. `fractal-dev-server`.
 The database migration is now complete!

+Any change to `fractal/main-webserver` will trigger the migration workflow.

 As with all good `git` practice, this means that we only ever make changes through the `git` flow.
 Sure, you _could_ update the database though the UI, or manually through SQL commands.
 You also _could_ push your code right to `origin/master`, bypassing the review process.
 Even though that would save you some steps, we don't do it because we know it breaks the integrity of our codebase.

 I, for one, welcome our new `schema.sql` overlord.